michaeltwo/survey/README.md

 Prerequsites: docker. make sure port 8000(web),5432(db) are free.

 Installation steps as below:
- - For linux, just use apt install docker (debain), yum install docker(redhat).(specific any version if needed)
+ - For linux, just use apt install docker (debain), yum install docker(redhat).(specify any versions if needed)
  - For windows or mac, just download the package form https://www.docker.com/products/docker-desktop/, and install it.

  Run the app